bi7jta/W0CHP-PiStar-Dash_BPiM2/README.md

    * Added ability to batch add/delete up to 5 static talkgroups at a time (for now)

+* TGIF Manager; now displays conneected actual talkgroup names.

-* DMR JitterTest and related form
+* DMR JitterTest and related form added.

 * RF activity moved to top on dashboard.

 * YSF link manager now enabled for YSF2DMR mode as well; gives the ability to change links/rooms on-the-fly.

-* Connected FCS and YSF reflector names and numerical ID both shown in dashboard left panel.
+* Connected FCS and YSF reflector names and numerical ID both displayed in dashboard left panel.

 * Ability to configure POCSAG hangtime from the config page.